Electrically Conductive Adhesives Guide

 Gluespec is Your Source for Electrically Conductive Adhesives

-Gluespec’s comprehensive and quality-tested database of 20,000 adhesive materials includes the electrically conductive adhesives that design engineers need.
+Gluespec’s comprehensive and quality-tested database of 35,000 adhesive materials includes the electrically conductive adhesives that design engineers need.
 The materials and manufacturers in our database are not limited to specific suppliers, and data is quality-checked and updated as needed whenever new data sheets or product specifications are released.

-If you need deep data on electrically conductive adhesives and other materials, you’ll find what you’re looking for in our proprietary adhesives database.
+If you need deep data on electrically conductive adhesives or other materials, you’ll find what you’re looking for in our proprietary adhesives database.
 Along with technical data and key specifications, you’ll find best practices and comparable materials.
 Design engineers can also view test method information on dozens of material properties and data points.

 Finally, Gluespec’s Advanced Search provides the tools you need to conduct deep filtering among all material properties.
 The result is a customized grid that contains materials and data points that are specific to your project.
-Save custom grids for quick access and share them, along with this Electrically Conductive Adhesive Guide, with your colleagues.
+Save custom grids for quick access and share them, along with this Electrically Conductive Adhesives Guide, with your colleagues.